Anonymous299/ican-demo-backend/IMPORT_TEMPLATES_README.md

 # Import Templates Guide

-This folder contains Excel template files that you can use to import student and teacher data into the ICAN system.
+This folder contains Excel template files that you can use to import student and teacher data into the e-Vriddhi system.

 ## Template Files